Creative Writing at MPC is ONLINE this Fall

 The club also plans and conducts campus and online events, including the annual Banned Books Week Read-Out and Book Raffle.

 And then there's the magazine...

 Edited and published with the invaluable assistance of The Creative Writing Club, Scheherazade, MPC's annual literary magazine, accepts submissions of poetry, short fiction, narrative nonfiction, novel excerpts, graphic art, and photography from MPC students.

 Interested members of the Creative Writing Club and students in creative writing classes serve as editorial staff, reading submissions and helping to decide which will appear in the next issue.

 Students do not have to be in the club or in any creative writing classes to submit their work for consideration; submissions are, however, open only to MPC students.

 The magazine is published in print and online; see the club and magazine web pages for additional information.

-Scheherazade is made available at the campus library reference desk, in the Administration Building's reception area, at area libraries, at Bookbuyers in Monterey and elsewhere.
+Scheherazade is made available at the campus library reference desk, at the Monterey, Pacific Grove and Monterey Free Public libraries, at Bookbuyers in Monterey, at the Friends of Marina Library Community Bookstore in Town Plaza on Reservation Road in Marina, and elsewhere.
 There is no charge for the magazine.

 SCHEHERAZADE now accepts submissions year-round, online!